 For starters, California Civil Code Section 896 lays out the standards for fences built as part of new construction homes.
 Those standards require that non-treated fence posts not be installed in contact with soil in a way that would cause unreasonable decay.
 They also require that untreated steel fences be installed so as to prevent unreasonable corrosion.
 If your fence does not comply with these standards, you may be able to recover the fence repair costs from the seller.

-Those standards also require that landscaping systems shall be installed in such a manner so as to survive for not less than one year.
+Those standards also require that landscaping systems must be installed so as to survive for at least one year.
 So, if your fence is considered part of your landscape system, you may be able to recover from the seller for repair costs if the damage occurred within one year after the landscaping work was done.

 What if the damaged fence is one you share with a neighbor?
-Generally, in California if the fence encloses the yards of both you and your neighbor, then each of you must share maintenance and repair costs for the common fence.
-If your neighbor refuses to pay his or share, you can sue for a proportionate share of the maintenance or repair costs.
+In California, if the fence encloses the yards of both you and your neighbor, then each of you must share maintenance and repair costs for the common fence.
+If your neighbor refuses to pay his or her share, you can sue for a proportionate share of the maintenance or repair costs.
 Depending on the amount you seek to recover, you could sue in small claims court.
 (In California, the small claims court limit is $7,500 for lawsuits brought by an individual.)

-However, if the fence does not enclose your neighbors yard (that is, your neighbor does not have a rear or other side yard fence), then a court might find that the fence doesnt benefit the neighbor, and may not require the neighbor to share in the cost of fence repairs or replacement.
-If you do repair or rebuild the common fence, and the neighbor later encloses his yard, at that point you could seek reimbursement for the cost of the previous fence repairs.
+However, if the fence does not enclose your neighbor's yard (that is, your neighbor does not have a rear or other side yard fence), then a court might find that the fence doesn't benefit the neighbor, and may not require the neighbor to share in the cost of fence repairs or replacement.
+If you do repair or rebuild the common fence, and the neighbor later encloses his or her yard, you could then seek reimbursement for the cost of the previous fence repairs.